toraora/sfbanorcalarml.org/content/news/season-2025/2025-04-05-shirt-design.md

 - *New for 2025*: Do not use any AI-generated designs or design elements.

-Send your designs to info@sfbanorcalarml.org by April 30th.
+Send your designs to {{ email() }} by April 30th.
 If you would like help with your design, send it in at least a week early, and we will do our best to help improve it.